 These documents cover Planning Conditions only, although the principles will apply to S106 Agreements as necessary.

-The S106 Agreement requires the Airport to publish a range of monitoring information at specified times and for it to be available in specific places.
+The 2009 S106 Agreement requires (and the 2016 S106 Agreement will require) the Airport to publish a range of monitoring information at specified times and for it to be available in specific places.
 Of the published documents, the London City Airport Annual Performance Report (‘APR’) is the most comprehensive, covering all criteria that have required monitoring over the previous calendar year.
 The published version includes a written response to the APR from the Airport Monitoring Officer.
 The APRs are published on the websites of the Airport and the London City Airport Consultative Committee:

-Although not a requirement of the S106 Agreements, the Council publishes its Annual Planning Obligations Report (made to the Strategic Development Committee) on its own website.
+Although not a requirement of the 2009 S106 Agreement, the Council publishes its Annual Planning Obligations Report (made to the Strategic Development Committee) on its own website.
 The most recent one can be found here:

 A complaint or enquiry relating to the Airport can be raised by any individual or organisation at any time.
 The most common means of doing this is directly with the Airport, as the vast majority of issues are not ones of compliance with planning controls.
 There is an Airport officer dedicated to receiving and responding to complaints and general enquiries.
 Information on the Airport’s Environment-related Complaints and Enquiries procedures can be found on the Airport’s website:

-A smaller number of complaints are made directly to the Council, at officer or Member level; these may be referred to the Airport, depending o their nature.
+A smaller number of complaints are made directly to the Council, at officer or Member level; these may be referred to the Airport, depending on their nature.